benjisidi/saltmarsh/Session 5 - Can you commit a crime against an animal?.md

 - A lockbox full of coins and gems (50gp)
 - Spell scroll: Gust of Wind
 - His spellbook
 ## Captain's Room
-- Man was a PLAYER - he had three "wives" uin
+- Man was a PLAYER - he had three "wives" in three different ports, none of which knew each other
+- A curious semi-literate document from lizardmen requesting additional shipments of ironware
+- Two healing potions
+- A key??
+- Big pile of maps: mostly cartographer standard maps of the nearby coastlines, and one roughly drawn map that's hard to decipher
+- More payment from the lizardfolk - 15gp
 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading